oraclekid12/rulebook2024/content.md

 > \
 > The actions cost is paid to the extent possible and it has no effect.
 Effect costs are not paid.
 It is still considered successful.

+**7. After action resolution**\
+\
+This is considered the final step of the action.
+After all effects are handled, there is a chance to play cards which are only usable after action resolution.
+If an action card was used, it is now burned.
+If a methuselah is ousted, their predator is awarded with 6 pool.
+ADVANCED RULES
+If an effect ends the action after block resolution, that makes the action end unsuccessfully.
+Actions that are ended are over: action modifiers and reactions cannot be played anymore.

 #### **RESOLVING DIABLERIE**

 Successful diablerie actions are resolved as follows:

-**1.** All blood on the victim is moved to the diablerist.
+**1. Blood Gain** All blood on the victim is moved to the diablerist.
 Blood in excess of their capacity drains off as normal.

-**2.** The diablerist may take any equipment on the victim.
+**2. Equipment Gain** The diablerist may take any equipment on the victim.

-**3.** The victim is burned.
+**3. Burn Vampire** The victim is burned.
 Any cards and counters on them are also burned.

-> **ADVANCED RULES**\
-> \
-> 3b.
-If the victim was older (had a higher capacity) than the
+If the victim was older (had a higher capacity) than the diablerist, their controller search their library, ash heap, and hand to get a master Discipline card to put on the diablerist.
+If the Discipline card increases the diablerist's capacity, the diablerie does not give 1 blood to fill that new capacity.
-> diablerist, the diablerist can be given a Discipline: their
-> controller may go through their library, ash heap, and hand to get a
-> master Discipline card to put on the diablerist and then shuffle
-> their library or draw back up to their hand size as necessary.
-If the
-> Discipline card increases the diablerist's capacity, the diablerie
-> does not give 1 blood to fill that new capacity.\

-**4.** When a vampire commits diablerie, a blood hunt referendum is automatically and immediately conducted.
+**4. Blood Hunt Referendum** When a vampire commits diablerie, a blood hunt referendum is automatically and immediately conducted.
 If the referendum passes, the diablerist is burned.\
 In a blood hunt referendum, action modifiers and reaction cards cannot be played.
 Otherwise, this referendum is handled just like any other.

 > This referendum is part of the action which led to a diablerie, so it cannot be blocked.